How to Get an Uncontested Divorce in Alabama

 The first step is to determine if your spouse is going to be willing to agree to an uncontested divorce.
-Ideally you have gone over the proposed terms before you come in to see your lawyer.
+Ideally you have gone over the proposed terms before you come in to see your lawyer and no issues are being contested in the divorce.
 This will make your chances of having an easy divorce much better.
 If you haven’t spoken to them before you have the papers prepared that’s not a deal killer but it may take some tweaking and tweaking translates into time and money.

 - Full names

 - List of the financial accounts

 - A list of personal property to be divided

 This is by no means an exhaustive list but this is a good start for the documents and information you need to get an uncontested divorce.

 Once your attorney has prepared the documents and you’ve reviewed then it’s time for your spouse to review and sign.